 -

-Duchenne Muscular Dystrophy (DMD): Progressive muscle weakness, loss of mobility, and heart complications.
-Management includes physical therapy, medications, assistive devices, and continuous monitoring to maintain quality of life.
+Duchenne Muscular Dystrophy (DMD): Characterized by progressive muscle weakness, loss of mobility, and potential cardiac complications.
+Effective management includes physiotherapy, medications, assistive devices, and continuous monitoring to preserve function and enhance quality of life.

 -

-Fragile X Syndrome: Intellectual disabilities and developmental delays.
-Early educational and therapeutic interventions can significantly improve developmental outcomes and social functioning.
+Fragile X Syndrome: Causes intellectual disabilities and developmental delays.
+Early educational programs, behavioral therapy, and supportive interventions can substantially improve learning, social skills, and long-term adaptive functioning.

 Mitochondrial Inheritance

-Mitochondrial DNA (mtDNA) is inherited exclusively from the mother.
-Mutations in mtDNA can impair energy production, affecting multiple organ systems.
+Mitochondrial DNA (mtDNA) is inherited exclusively from the mother, bypassing traditional Mendelian inheritance patterns.
+Mutations in mtDNA can impair the cell’s energy production, potentially affecting multiple organ systems including muscles, brain, heart, liver, and endocrine organs, which may contribute to a wide range of clinical manifestations.

 Examples of Mitochondrial Disorders: